Current Students

 It is the student’s responsibility to pay the full tuition for permit and home college courses at the home college when it is due.
 Students must remember to cancel any ePermits that they will not be using, or they will be billed.

 When CUNY BA approves a student’s ePermit request, the program is confirming only the student’s CUNY BA enrollment and their class status, not the appropriateness of the specific course for their degree.
-Students should work with their CUNY BA academic advisor to determine appropriateness.
+Students should work with their CUNY BA academic advisor to determine appropriateness and ensure the course will fulfill requirements.

 Financial Aid